karur0su/Updated-Portfolio-Page/README.md

    * A navbar

-   * A responsive layout
+   * A responsive layout.

-   * Responsive images
+   * Responsive images.

-   * portfolio minimizes with the respected use of media queries.
+   * Portfolio minimizes with the respected use of media queries.

    * Use Bootstrap's grid system (containers, rows, and columns).